-Our brain functions, learns and grows by a complex process of neurons that aim messages (neurotransmitters), via chemical processes, across what is known as a synapse, where they bind (join-connect) to specific receptors.
+Our brain function learns and grows by a complex process of neurons.
+This process direct messages (neurotransmitters), via chemical processes, across what is known as a synapse, where they bind (join-connect) to specific receptors.
 According to Wikimedia.com

 "two connected neural pathways is thought to result in the storage of information, resulting in memory"

 They are chemical molecules trapped inside holding tanks until an electrical signal frees them.

 Teaching, then, can include the idea of unbinding and unpacking information in way that aims lessons, concepts, and ideas that will help students make connections in their understanding of the desired target, that will lead to productive and right living.
 For more information on establishing right paths in life as it concerns our mind and practice read "Cow Paths - Ruts of Righteousness".

-The head being the highest place of the body lends to the idea of the highest, as in the greatest and of top priority.
+The head is the highest place of the body lends to the idea of the highest, as in the greatest and of top priority.

-This lends to the idea that teaching is about imparting wisdom that aims students toward their highest and greatest potential targets and making wisdom the utmost priority
+This leads to the idea that teaching is about imparting wisdom that aims students toward their highest and greatest potential targets and making wisdom the utmost priority

 Wisdom is the principal thing; Therefore get wisdom